 "My team," Near says, blinded by understanding.

-"If you're offering," Ryuk says, grin widening, shoulders shaking.
+"If you're offering," Ryuk says, grin widening impossibly, his shoulders shaking.

-"No," Kira says, picking up the L finger puppet, turning it over and over in his hands.
+"No," Kira says, picking up the L finger puppet and turning it over and over in his hands.
 "They are going to go, one by one, but we're not here for them.
 Ryuk merely wanted to say hello."

 Ryuk giggles as he walks through the wall, leaving him alone with the thing that can't remember killing L.

 Foolish and misguided as he was, Yagami believed he cared about humanity in his own way, had placed limits upon himself, and the creature that he has become has no limit, couldn't care less whether he kills victim or villain, innocent or guilty.
-This shouldn't strike Near as hard as it does, it shouldn't surprise him, because at the end Yagami was beginning to cross his own lines anyway.
+This shouldn't strike Near as hard as it does, it shouldn't surprise him because Yagami had long since begun to cross his own lines anyway.

 There is nothing Near hates more than inability, than ineffectuality, and if Ryuk intends to rub his face in the fact that he can't do anything to stop Kira just wandering out and killing the first person he sees, then he's succeeding.